Tag Archives: romantic sci-fi

 Book Review: Entered in the Alien Bride Lottery, by Margo Bond Collins

 I picked up a compilation of the first three books and a bonus short story in Margo Bond CollinsKhanavai Warrior Bride Games series as an Amazon freebie.
-Here I’m only reviewing the first one, Entered in the Alien Bride Lottery and the Christmas short Christmas for the Alien Bride Lottery.
-I ended up reading this now because the short qualified for my 2022 Winter Reading Challenge.
+Here I’m only reviewing the first one, Entered in the Alien Bride Lottery, and the Christmas short Christmas for the Alien Bride Lottery.
+I ended up reading this now because the short story qualified for my 2022 Winter Reading Challenge.

 There are a million ways to end up in the Alien Bride Lottery.
 But it takes only one.